Nilando/sandpit/README.md

 struct Foo {
     // There are 3 types of pointers to GC'ed values.
     a: Gc<'gc, A>, // Immutable pointer, essentially a &'gc T.
-    b: GcMut<'gc, B> // Mutable pointer, can be updated to point at something else via a write barrier.
+    b: GcMut<'gc, B>, // Mutable pointer, can be updated to point at something else via a write barrier.
     c: GcOpt<'gc, C>, // Optionally null pointer that is also mutable.
 Can be unwrapped into a GcMut.

     // All inner values must be trace, therfore types A, B, and T must impl Trace as well!